 The overall objective of this SEP is to define a program for stakeholder engagement, including public information disclosure and consultation throughout the entire project cycle.
 The SEP outlines the project team will communicate with stakeholders and includes a mechanism by which people can raise concerns, provide feedback, or make complaints about project activities or any activities related to the project.

-Consistent with ESS10, the specific objectives of this SEP can be summarized as follows:
+Consistent with ESS10, the specific objectives of this SEP can be summarised as follows:

-- To identify stakeholders, build and maintain a constructive relationship with them, particularly project-affected parties (PAPs).
-Special attention should be given to the vulnerable, including the special needs of persons with disabilities, persons with serious illnesses, and the poorest of the poor. - To assess the level of stakeholder interest and support for the project and ensure stakeholders' views are considered in project design and environmental and social performance - To promote and provide means for effective and inclusive engagement with project-affected parties (PAPs) on issues that could potentially affect them throughout the project life cycle. - To ensure that appropriate project information on environmental and social risks and impacts is disclosed to stakeholders in a timely, understandable, accessible, and appropriate manner and format. - To provide project-affected parties with accessible and inclusive means to raise issues and a grievances redress mechanism to respond to and manage grievances.
+- To identify stakeholders, build and maintain a constructive relationship with them, particularly project-affected parties (PAPs). - To assess the level of stakeholder interest and support for the project and ensure stakeholders' views are considered in project design and environmental and social performance. - To promote and provide means for effective and inclusive engagement with project-affected parties (PAPs) on issues that could potentially affect them throughout the project life cycle. - To ensure that appropriate project information on environmental and social risks and impacts is disclosed to stakeholders in a timely, understandable, accessible, and appropriate manner and format. - To provide project-affected parties with accessible and inclusive means to raise issues and a grievances redress mechanism to respond to and manage grievances.